routific/routific-gem/README.md

 [![Build Status](https://travis-ci.org/routific/routific-gem.svg?branch=master)](https://travis-ci.org/routific/routific-gem)

-This Ruby Gem assists users to easily access the [Routific API][1], which is a practical and scalable solution to the Vehicle Routing Problem.
+This Ruby Gem assists users to easily access the [Routific API][1], which is a practical and scalable solution to the Vehicle Routing Problem and Traveling Salesman Problem.

   [1]: https://routific.com/developers